hifihedgehog/HIDMaestro/README.md

 | **WGI (GameInput)** | Proper Gamepad promotion via GameInput registry |

 ### Multi-Controller
-Spin up multiple virtual controllers simultaneously with no hard limit — tested with 6 mixed (2x Xbox Series BT + 2x Xbox 360 Wired + 2x DualSense) with correct per-controller ordering across all APIs.
-XInput caps at 4 slots for Xbox-family profiles; non-Xbox profiles are visible through DInput/HIDAPI/WGI/RawInput/Browser without limit.
+Multiple virtual controllers run simultaneously with no hard limit.
+Tested with 6 mixed (2x Xbox Series BT, 2x Xbox 360 Wired, 2x DualSense) with correct per-controller ordering across all APIs.
+XInput caps at 4 slots for Xbox-family profiles; non-Xbox profiles are visible through DInput/HIDAPI/WGI/RawInput/Browser without that limit.

 ### Hot-Plug
 Create and remove controllers without reboots.
-Each controller is independently disposable — remove one while the others keep running, or switch profiles live within the same process.
+Each controller is independently disposable: remove one while the others keep running, or switch profiles live within the same process.
 Single-controller creation takes ~200ms on a warm start; 6-controller mixed creation takes ~3.5s total.

 ### Profile-Based
-Every controller is a JSON file.
-VID, PID, descriptor, trigger mode, connection type — all data-driven.
+Every controller is a JSON file: VID, PID, descriptor, trigger mode, connection type are all data-driven.
 Adding support for a new controller means writing a JSON file, not modifying code.
 The profiles directory ships 225 profiles across 32 vendors covering gamepads, racing wheels, HOTAS sticks, flight sticks, pedals, arcade sticks, and more.

-### Custom Controllers — Build or Modify Any Device
+### Custom Controllers: build or modify any device
-HIDMaestro goes beyond fixed profiles.
 Using the public `HidDescriptorBuilder` and `HMProfileBuilder` APIs, consumers can:

-- **Clone and modify** an existing profile — e.g. take a DualSense (15 buttons) and create a variant with 16 buttons.
+- **Clone and modify** an existing profile: e.g. take a DualSense (15 buttons) and create a variant with 16 buttons.
 Windows, Steam, and games still see "DualSense" because the VID/PID and product string are preserved, but the descriptor declares the extra button.
-- **Build entirely new controllers from scratch** — define a custom flight stick, racing wheel, or arcade panel with arbitrary VID/PID, product string, axis count, button count, and axis resolution.
+- **Build new controllers from scratch**: define a custom flight stick, racing wheel, or arcade panel with arbitrary VID/PID, product string, axis count, button count, and axis resolution.
 No hex editing, no descriptor knowledge required.
-- **Spoof any controller ever made** — if you know a device's VID, PID, and product string, you can create a virtual copy even if it's not in the 225-profile catalog.
+- **Spoof an arbitrary controller**: if you know a device's VID, PID, and product string, you can create a virtual copy even if it's not in the 225-profile catalog.

-This is what vJoy always wanted to be but couldn't: an SDK for fully custom virtual controllers that masquerade as real hardware to every API simultaneously, with no kernel driver and no fixed "vJoy Device" identity.
+The result is an SDK for fully custom virtual controllers that present as real hardware to every API simultaneously, with no kernel driver and no fixed "vJoy Device" identity.

 ```csharp
 // Clone a DualSense and add a button